vr242kj/GFL.NET/README.md

 # Web Application for Json parsing

+ The primary objective of this project is to develop a web application capable of processing JSON-formatted configuration files **with varying levels of complexity and nesting**.\
-This project aims to create a web application that takes a configuration file in JSON format as input **(the complexity/nesting of the configuration can vary)**.
-The system should read the file, transform the configuration into a programmatic model, and then store it in a relational database (specifically MSSQL).
+ The system should read the file, transform the configuration into a programmatic model, and then store it in a relational database (specifically MSSQL).\
  The ultimate goal is to display the stored configuration from the database on the screen in the form of a hierarchical tree.

 ## Project Components
 1. **Relational Database (MSSQL)**
    - Design and implement a relational database schema to store configurations.